 Bruce Highway upgrade - Cooroy to Curra Section C (funded)

 Inland Rail (Melbourne to Brisbane via inland NSW)

-List of Queensland-related initiatives on Infrastructure Priority List
+List of Queensland and Queensland-related initiatives on Infrastructure Priority List